 Gatlinburg is the gateway to the Great Smoky Mountains National Park.
 The average cost of living is 3.4% lower than the national average, and transportation costs are around 22.6% below the national average.

-Gatlinburg also offers many outdoor activities, such as hiking, fishing and wildlife sightings.
-It has an affordable family accommodation and various attractions.
-Vacationing in the off season and taking a driving or walking tour along one of the free trails and drives within the national park saves much.
+Gatlinburg also offers many outdoor activities, such as hiking, fishing, and wildlife sightings.
+It has affordable family accommodation and various attractions.
+Vacationing in the off-season and taking a driving or walking tour along one of the free trails and drives within the national park saves much.

 Taos, New Mexico